-Australia has a track record for delivering complex, large-scale infrastructure projects.
+Australia has a track record of delivering complex, large-scale infrastructure projects.
 We’re accelerating our own mega projects to better meet the needs of our booming economy.

-Our population is set to reach almost 40 million by 2055, which is why we’re focusing on intelligent transport, advanced communications, future cities, critical water infrastructure, tourism, and warehousing and supply chains.
+Our population is set to reach 40 million by 2059, which is why we’re focusing on intelligent transport, advanced communications, future cities, critical water infrastructure, tourism, and warehousing and supply chains.

-InfraCompass rates Australia as a top performer or global leader in all 8 of its infrastructure drivers
+InfraCompass rates Australia as a top performer or global leader in all eight of its infrastructure drivers

 Australia offers nearly A$70 billion in grants, incentives and funding pools to Australian-based companies across priority sectors.